gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L3_digital_io_and_timing.rst

 Exercise: Blink two LEDs at different frequencies
 -------------------------------------------------

 The following code demonstrates how to blink two LEDs at different frequencies using the :code:`delay()` method.
 It should be obvious that this code will be difficult to maintain.
+Imagine that you had to add two more LED's, and that they all had to blink at different specific frequencies.

 .. literalinclude:: ../../../projects/platformio/timing/delay-blink-two-leds/src/main.cpp
     :language: c
     :linenos:
+    :class: toggle

 In this exercise a similar program should be designed without the use of :code:`delay()`.